N.C. Concealed Carry – 8 hours

 Basic Defensive Shotgun II – 4 hours

 A 4-hour follow-up course to Basic Defensive Shotgun I above.
-The course is for individuals who have some experience shooting a shotgun.
+The course is for individuals who have experience shooting a shotgun.
 It provides training for various defensive scenarios that may occur in home defense.
 Course topics include shooting positions, handling malfunctions, use of cover and concealment, and shooting while moving.
 Students will spend approximately 3 hours on the range participating in various shotgun drills.
 Students will need a 12- or 20-gauge shotgun for the class.

 NRA Basic Metallic Cartridge Reloading – 8 hours

 The reloading course provides students with the fundamentals on metallic (rifle and pistol) cartridge reloading, that is, making your own ammunition.
 The course is designed for shooters with little or no prior experience in reloading to acquire the necessary knowledge, skills and attitude to produce safe, consistent and accurate reloaded ammunition.
 Students will receive a student handbook and reloading information from various manufacturers and will have the opportunity to practice reloading.
 Instructors will be available to answer questions from students when setting up their reloading equipment after they have taken the course.